jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

   (a) not registering an applicant as a financial service provider under section 16:
   (b) a deregistration under section 18:
   (c) a decision of the Registrar or a person authorised by the Registrar under section 37.
-(2) The time within which an appeal under subsection (1) may be made is 20 working days after the date of notification of the decision, or within any further time that the Court allows.
+(2) The time within which an appeal under subsection (1) may be made is 20 working days after the date of notification of the decision, or within any further time that the court allows.
-(3) On appeal, the Court may do any of the following:
+(3) On appeal, the court may do any of the following:
   (a) confirm, modify, or reverse the decision or any part of it:
   (b) exercise any of the powers that could have been exercised by the Registrar in relation to the matter to which the appeal relates:
   (c) refer the decision back to the Registrar with directions to reconsider the whole or a specified part of the act or decision.